HOME * PUPPIES FOR SALE * VIDEOS * ABOUT US * GUARANTEES

 • Buttermilk (with active cultures).

 • Pepto Bismol (2 to 4 times daily for a couple days, 1 cc to 3 cc's each time, depending upon puppy's size...I have heard 1 tsp per 10 lbs is also a common dosage).
+Or, crush a Pepto (or generic equivalent) tablet and mix with canned dog food.
 Along with this, you can offer Pedialyte to help prevent dehydration.

 • Herbs for diarrhea (we've never used these, but an example is here).